-The Graduate School requires that all requirements for the doctoral degree must be met within nine years of initial registration in a doctoral program.
+The Graduate School requires that all requirements for the doctoral degree be met within nine years of initial registration in a doctoral program.
 After nine years, students will be placed on probation for unsatisfactory progress.
 Students who have exceeded their time to degree deadline and cannot remediate within the two quarter probationary period may petition for an extension.
-Information on the conditions and requirements for an extension can be found on The Graduate School's Website.
+Read information on the conditions and requirements for an extension.

-Full information on completion procedures are posted on The Graduate School's website.
+Full information on completion procedures are posted on TGS website.

-Following successful completion of the final examination, an electronic version of the dissertation must be submitted to The Graduate School.
-View the Graduate School's website for more information.
+Following successful completion of the final examination, an electronic version of the dissertation must be submitted to TGS.